LEAD: An EEG Foundation Model for Alzheimer's Disease Detection: Related Work

-There are two main strategies for self-supervised representation learning in EEG: contrastive learning and mask-reconstruction. \textbf{Contrastive Learning:} BENDR~\cite{kostas2021bendr} follows a similar contrastive learning pipeline as Wav2Vec~\cite{baevski2020wav2vec}, but it is trained on EEG data.
+Two main strategies are widely used for self-supervised representation learning and foundation model training in EEG: contrastive learning and mask-reconstruction.

+\textbf{Contrastive Learning:} BENDR~\cite{kostas2021bendr} follows a similar contrastive learning pipeline as Wav2Vec~\cite{baevski2020wav2vec}, but it is trained on EEG data.
 EEG2Vec~\cite{zhu2023eeg2vec} explores both contrastive learning and mask-reconstruction for self-supervised pre-training on EEG data.
 BIOT~\cite{yang2024biot} designs a transformer architecture for biomedical signal embedding and applies a self-supervised contrastive framework similar to BYOL~\cite{grill2020bootstrap}.
-COMET~\cite{wang2024contrast} utilizes various data levels in biomedical time series to define positive and negative pairs in contrastive learning. \textbf{Mask-Reconstruction:} Neuro-BERT~\cite{wu2024neuro} employs masked autoencoding to predict missing amplitude and phase of EEG signals during pre-training.
-EEG2Rep~\cite{mohammadi2024eeg2rep} combines a context encoder with a momentum target encoder to reconstruct context-level representations rather than raw data in self-supervised pre-training.
-LaBraM~\cite{jiang2024large}, the first large foundation model in the EEG domain, uses a neural tokenizer to reconstruct the Fourier spectrum during self-supervised pre-training.
-EEGPT~\cite{wangeegpt} is a foundation model for EEG representation learning that integrates reconstruction loss with an alignment loss between the encoder and momentum encoder. \textbf{Other strategies:} Recently, some work has begun exploring the potential of autoregressive pretraining for EEG, such as another work also named EEGPT~\cite{yue2024eegpt}.
+COMET~\cite{wang2023contrast} utilizes various data levels in biomedical time series to define positive and negative pairs.